 Most people with a tracheostomy tube will be able to eat normally.
-However, swallowing food or liquid may feel differently.
+However, it may feel different when you swallow foods or liquids.

 Certain factors may make eating or swallowing harder, such as:

 - Changes in the structure or anatomy of your airway

 - Not having eaten for a long period of time